 This policy of locking allows the first user to have full access to the record while following users are denied access or have read only access until the record is unlocked.
 There are drawbacks to this method of locking.
-It is a method that is 70 ensures database integrity as well as the low overhead associated with this form of locking.
-Other benefits to this method are increased availability of records to multiple users, and a minimization of database deadlocks.
+It is a method that is prone to deadlocks on the database as well poor performance when conflicts are encountered.